DuxCommerce/DuxCommerce.Community/README.md

 # DuxCommerce: a free eCommerce solution for Orchard Core

-DuxCommerce is a user-friendly and free eCommerce solution built on the Orchard Core framework.
+DuxCommerce is a free and user-friendly eCommerce solution built on Orchard Core framework.
 Its goal is to make Orchard Core a competitive and feature-rich eCommerce platform.

 ## How to Run Your Store